-Global smartphone brand OnePlus that recently launched Nord CE 5G has started receiving an over-the-air (OTA) update addressing some issues and bumping up Google’s security patch to May 2021.
+Global smartphone brand OnePlus recently launched Nord CE 5G and has started receiving an over-the-air (OTA) update addressing some issues and bumping up Google’s security patch to May 2021.

-The changelog mentions improvements to the color accuracy of the display, ironing of some stability issues, and tuning for the selfie portrait mode.
+The changelog mentions improvements to the display’s color accuracy, ironing of some stability issues, and tuning for the selfie portrait mode.

 There’s not even a post in OnePlus’ community forum about the update so users might have to wait a day or two before it hits their unit, the report said.

 The smartphone is powered by a Qualcomm Snapdragon 750G 5G mobile platform which offers a 20 percent CPU and 10 percent GPU boost over its predecessor.

 The advanced AI Engine also provides users with an incredibly smooth and intuitive experience, from enhanced gaming to improved voice-chat.

 OnePlus Nord CE 5G houses a 4,500mAh battery with Warp Charge 30T Plus charging technology.

 The smartphone is available in three storage variants — 6GB+128GB, 8GB+128GB and 12GB+256GB at Rs 22,999, Rs 24,999 and Rs 27,999, respectively.